magnuslundstrom/nft-platform-smart-contracts/readme.md

 ### Migration.sol

 This contract is only used internally by truffle to keep track of migrations and which has been done on your current network.

+# SHOULD CONTAIN INFORMATION ABOUT THE DIFFERENT CONTRACTS